Top 7 Data Visualization Tools for Data Scientists in 2024

 Overview:

-Google Data Studio is a free tool that allows you to create interactive dashboards and visual reports.
-As part of the Google Cloud suite, it integrates seamlessly with Google Sheets, BigQuery, and other Google services, making it ideal for data scientists working in Google’s ecosystem.
+Google Data Studio is a free tool for creating interactive dashboards and visual reports.
+It is part of the Google Cloud suite and integrates seamlessly with Google Sheets, BigQuery, and other Google services, making it ideal for data scientists working in Google's ecosystem.

 Key Features: